safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 </table>

-In the new feature type that is created, simply change the name to *building_footprints*:
+In the new feature type that is created, change the Table Name parameter to *building_footprints*:

 ![](./Images/Img4.413.Ex3.FeatureTypeName.png)

-Click OK to close the dialog and connect the new feature type to the FeatureReader transformer's &lt;Generic&gt; output port.
+Ensure that the Table Handling is set to "Create if Needed".
+Click OK to close the dialog and then connect the new feature type to the FeatureReader transformer's &lt;Generic&gt; output port.

 ![](./Images/Img4.414.Ex3.FinalWorkspace.png)